Century Lithium (CVE:LCE) Trading 25% Higher – Still a Buy?

 Century Lithium Corp.
-(CVE:LCE – Get Free Report)’s stock price was up 25% during trading on Tuesday .
-The company traded as high as C$0.30 and last traded at C$0.30.
-Approximately 262,300 shares changed hands during mid-day trading, an increase of 202% from the average daily volume of 86,728 shares.
+(CVE:LCE – Get Free Report)’s share price rose 25% during mid-day trading on Tuesday .
+The stock traded as high as C$0.30 and last traded at C$0.30.
+Approximately 262,300 shares traded hands during trading, an increase of 202% from the average daily volume of 86,810 shares.
 The stock had previously closed at C$0.24.

 About Century Lithium